psychopy/psychopy/docs/source/resources/workshops.rst

 We typically run PsychoPy workshops at University of Nottingham in the Easter break.

+In 2020, we plan to run **two** workshops:

+- a dedicated PsychoPy workshop in Easter break, :ref:`CEP1`
+- a new modular Summer School, called :ref:`pampr`

 Do you want to get started using Python_ (and PsychoPy_) for your studies in behavioural sciences?
 Maybe you keep meaning to switch from another applications and haven't gotten around to it.
 These workshops, run by the creators of PsychoPy, will get you off the ground with building and analysing